A dedicated mentor is one of the best things you can provide for a child’s personal and educational development.

 SJ& CO’s Mentoring Process

-Once the partnership is confirmed, mentoring takes place either in person or online at a regular weekly or fortnightly rhythm.
-Sessions are tailored to suit the mentee, and often take place while going for a walk or during an activity such as a round of golf.
-These meetings are designed to create consistency, build trust and give the child a dependable space for guidance and reflection.
+• Mentoring takes place over the course of an academic term, with eight fortnightly sessions.
+Sessions are usually an hour and are tailored to suit the mentee.
+They often take place while going for a walk, over a coffee or during an activity such as a round of golf.
+These meetings are designed to create consistency, build trust and give the young person a dependable space for guidance and reflection.

-Parents receive scheduled check-ins every one to two months, depending on the mentoring frequency.
+• Parents receive scheduled check-ins every month.
 These conversations ensure transparency, alignment and a coordinated, team-based approach—an additional layer of expert support working alongside the family.

 Luke Penney